 Bush Blitz Partners

-The Australian Biological Resources Study (ABRS) is a section within the Parks Division of the Department of Sustainability, Environment, Water, Population and Communities and the Australian Government focal point for species discovery.
+The Australian Biological Resources Study (ABRS) is a program within Parks Australia Division of the Department of the Environment.
+It is the Australian Government's focal point for species discovery.
 ABRS provides national support and leadership for the naming and classification of species to enable world-class science-based decision making.
-It aims to provide, through partnerships, the underlying taxonomic knowledge necessary for the conservation and sustainable use of Australia’s biodiversity.
+It aims to provide, through partnerships, the underlying taxonomic knowledge necessary for the conservation and sustainable use of Australia's biodiversity.

-ABRS is providing overall project management of Bush Blitz.
+ABRS provides overall project management of Bush Blitz.

 BHP Billiton, an Australian icon and leading global natural resources company, is proud to be Bush Blitz's major corporate sponsor.
 The Bush Blitz partnership represents a new and significant investment in biodiversity conservation for the company.
 BHP Billiton employees will have the opportunity to participate in the hands-on experience of Bush Blitz field work.